 A retirement account allows you to save your money before it gets taxed.
 If you take your money home, you have to earn about $1.00 to see $.75 in your paycheck.
 But if you put it that dollar into a retirement account instead, you get to deposit the entire $1.00.
 You get to invest the $.25 that belongs to the government.
 It’s not a gift; you will have to pay that $.25 to the government eventually.
 But for now you get to keep all the growth you will achieve by investing the government’s money!
 Get it?
 And it’s all locked up so it is safe from YOU.
 That’s the beauty of a retirement account.

 Now, if you go and stick your hands in there and borrow some of that money you really mess things up.
 There are rules, conditions and penalties for doing that.
 But the biggest penalty of all is that you stop the machine that makes those dollars grow.
-Sure, it can be slow growth as we are experiencing now, but it’s growth nonetheless.
+Sure, it can be slow growth at times, but it’s growth nonetheless.

 There are lots of reasons not to borrow from a retirement account, but I think the biggest is the rule that should you leave your job for ANY reason, that loan becomes all due and payable.
 You’ll have a couple of weeks to come up with the money.
 And if you can’t?
 That loan will be automatically converted to a cash withdrawal.
 Between the penalties and taxes you will owe on it right away, it could cost you up to 50%.
 Gone.
 Vanished into thin air.
 That is just too risky.